ppy/osu-wiki/wiki/Beatmapping/Timing/en.md

 ### Single offset

-An [uninherited ("red") offset](/wiki/Beatmapping/Offset) shows the amount of time since the beginning of the audio before the first downbeat.
+An [uninherited ("red") offset](/wiki/Beatmapping/Offset) is the amount of time between the beginning of the audio and the first downbeat.
 The offset is a starting point used by osu! to calculate positions of other beats.
 A single offset is often enough for songs that are digitally produced or edited seamlessly.

 Mappers use their perception and sense of rhythm to discover the basic rhythmic structure of a song, and then verify that it accurately represents the whole audio.
 To do that, they focus on similar sounds which repeat periodically, and tap the `T` key along the rhythm.
 This allows osu! to calculate how many beats appear in a song over a minute, and find its approximate [BPM](/wiki/Beatmapping/Beats_per_minute).
 After that, the timing is tested and adjusted if necessary: